J2 Surveyors Share Their Stories: From Wildlife Encounters to Unexpected Finds and Creative Problem-Solving in the Field

 There’s more to surveying than meets the eye.
 Here are a few things most people don’t know:

-• “Every survey has its challenges.
-Records research, preparing deed mosaics, collecting field evidence, and post data collection analyzation are typical, but the most challenging is being able to prove your solutions as if they were being used in a court case…because they just might!” – Matte O.
+“Every survey has its challenges.
+Records research, preparing deed mosaics, collecting field evidence, and post data collection analysis are typical.
+Still, the most challenging is being able to prove your solutions as if they were being used in a court case…because they just might!” – Matte O.

 One Thing We Wish More People Understood About Surveying